Your inflation calculator

 Are you wondering how much purchasing power your money is losing due to the current inflation?
 With our personal inflation calculator you can easily determine the effect of inflation based on currency depreciation and price increases.

-Measure the average price change of all goods and serviced purchased
+Measure the average price change of all goods and services purchased

 Fill the following information

 How to use the inflation calculator

 Our inflation calculator determines the future price of products and your future purchasing power.
 All you have to do is enter the following data:

 - Choose your original amount which should be used to calculate inflation

 - Declare the inflation rate in percent (maximum 30%)

 - Choose the period in which inflation should be considered (maximum 100 years)